-SimScale’s PwC analysis type requires some basic orientation rules which most tools comply with by default.
-However, if you are creating geometry from scratch in a software that is often used for 3D modelling rather than building or environment orientated it is important to consider these.
+SimScale’s PWC analysis type requires some basic orientation rules which most tools comply with by default.
+However, if you are creating geometry from scratch in software that is often used for 3D modeling rather than building or environment orientated it is important to consider these.

 The geometry should have the Z+ direction as the up orientation, i.e. Z-axis points to the sky.
 Also, although not strictly required, the PWC analysis type uses the Y-axis by default to orientate to North, this can be corrected in the platform, but usually, geometries are also created with this in mind.

 Geometry should be uploaded in real physical sizing, i.e. scaled-down models should not be uploaded.
 The default unit is meters, and therefore, when and if exporting STL geometry, you should ensure that this unit is used in the model beforehand.